Tuition Revenue Distribution Models in Higher Education: An Exploration of Alternative Tuition Funding Methods at the University of Kentucky

 - Cost-related tuition models do not effectively provide tuition revenue to all departments of varying sizes.

 - Fixed-Net tuition models lower overall tuition revenue but provide the best transparency for students.

 Bowles, Megan A., "Tuition Revenue Distribution Models in Higher Education: An Exploration of Alternative Tuition Funding Methods at the University of Kentucky" (2019).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 310.